Happa1/unit1-2024/project/project1.md

 I will to design and make a ———— for a client who is ———.
 The ——– will about ———— and is constructed using the software ———.
 It will take  ———- to make and will be evaluated according to the criteria ———.

-** add a description of your coin and citation **
+** add a description of your coin and citation ** Litecoing is a cryptoncurrency created from a fork in the Bitoboin blockchain in 2011.
+Itwas initially designed to address the developwer's concerns that Bitocoing was becoming too centraly controlled.

 Justify the tools/structure of your solution